PacktPublishing/Mastering-Xamarin-UI-Development/README.md

 #Mastering Xamarin UI Development
 This is the code repository for [Mastering Xamarin UI Development](https://www.packtpub.com/application-development/mastering-xamarin-ui-development?utm_source=github&utm_medium=repository&utm_campaign=9781786462008), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.
 ## About the Book
+Xamarin is the most powerful cross-platform mobile development framework.
+If you are interested in creating stunning user interfaces for the iOS and Android mobile platforms using the power of Xamarin and Xamarin.Forms, then this is your ticket.

 ##Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.